 Can you use dividends to generate passive income?

-Yes, some investors use dividends to generate passive income stream over the long term.
+Yes, some investors use dividends to generate a passive income stream over the long term.

 How long do I have to hold a stock to get the dividend?

-You must buy the stock prior to the date of record, which is the set date shareholders must be invested by in order to get paid for the upcoming quarterly or monthly dividend.
+You must buy the stock prior to the date of record, which is the set date by which shareholders must invest in order to get paid for the upcoming quarterly or monthly dividend.

 How do I take my dividends?

 You can take your dividends as cash or stock, depending on what the company offers.
-If you get cash dividends, you can withdraw or reinvest into the company.
+If you get cash dividends, you can withdraw or reinvest in the company.

 Can I get dividends from ETFs and mutual funds?